 Once you decide to make the move, you begin the transition process.

 This is often straightforward when your new advisor is competent at helping you make the switch.
-However, if you have complicated products—or if there’s an operational hiccup—the process can get a bit cumbersome.
-Still, there’s a reason you’re switching, and you’ll soon be in a better position.
+However, if you have complicated products—or if there’s an operational hiccup—the process can get bumpy.
+Even though it might seem challenging, there’s a reason you’re switching, and you’ll soon be in a better position.

 If Your Advisor Manages Assets For You